 We look forward to another year of exciting sporting provision and opportunities.

-If there is a sport/exercise activity that you are passionate about which is not included in our lessons or co-curricular activities, please get in touch with the PE department and we will do what we can to get this up and running for you!
+If there is a sport or exercise activity that you are passionate about which is not included in our lessons or co-curricular activities, please get in touch with the PE department and we will try our utmost to accommodate you.